mcmakler/swagger-gin-generator/README.md

 The responseMap is a map of code-wrapper.Response.

-The result of GET method generation is (parameters and responses omitted):
+The result of GET method generation is (parameters and responses are omitted):

 ``` yaml
 paths: